Monica MontesaAugust 15, 2024

 Defining a recruitment marketing strategy helps TA teams and recruiters understand their goals and what steps they need to take to reach them.

-Think of your strategy as a blueprint to attract top talent, establish your employer brand, and provide job seekers with a positive candidate experience.
+Think of your recruitment strategy as a blueprint to attract top talent, establish your employer brand, and provide job seekers with a positive candidate experience.
 Establishing your strategy upfront makes marketing recruitment much easier in the long run.

 Related Case Study: How DHL Delivers an Irresistible Employer Brand That Drives Results